nutgram/hydrator/README.md

 $hydrator = new Hydrator();

-// disable support for alias mechanism
-// available since version v2.5.0
-$hydrator->useAliases(false);

-// enable support for annotations
-// for php8 it is recommended to use attributes
-$hydrator->useAnnotations();

 // create and hydrate an object with an array
 $data = [/* the class props here */];
 $object = $hydrator->hydrate(SomeDto::class, $data);